xyb/videobin/README.txt

 VideoBin

 This is a Django (http://www.djangoproject.com) project.
-A development version can be started by running python manage runserver
+A development version can be started by running python manage.py runserver

 You need:
   python (2.5 or 2.6)             apt-get install python